-There’s a certain warmth and comfort in these morning activities and I couldn’t help but smile as I looked out once again, my hands still comfortable by the cup of coffee that I was savouring slowly.
+There’s a certain warmth and comfort in these morning activities, and I couldn’t help but smile as I looked out once again, my hands still comfortable by the cup of coffee that I was savouring slowly.

 I spent the next few moments admiring the humongous tree outside the window to the left.
-Its roots visible with age and its height and size a confirmation that while people around it have come and gone, it has stood there, in that very spot, for decades, not yet ready to give up on the view.
+Its roots, visible with age, and its height and size a confirmation that while people around it have come and gone, it has stood there, in that very spot, for decades, not yet ready to give up on the view.

 I could see why it was difficult for the tree to let go.
 I would do the same if I could.
-It still wasn’t the oldest tree in the village though as we had driven past one nearby that was even bigger and older, and while I couldn’t see it right now, I knew that it too stood strong, not far away, looking out, just like I was.
+It still wasn’t the oldest tree in the village though as we had driven past one nearby that was even bigger and older, and while I couldn’t see it right now, I knew that it too stood firm, not far away, looking out, just like I was.

-As the misty darkness of dawn faded away there was a sudden transformation.
-With light came the pleasure of admiring Lac Léman in all its shaded beauty.
+As the misty darkness of dawn faded away, there was a sudden transformation.
+With the light came the pleasure of admiring Lac Léman in all its shaded beauty.
 Different colours of blue blotched across this magnificent lake that is often lazily labelled Lake Geneva – although, I wouldn’t make the mistake of calling it that around a local.

 On this day, it lay flat in the distance, grand, calm, parts of it still hidden in that last battalion of clouds which had been slow to retreat.